ajuna-network/pallet-ajuna-matchmaker/README.md

-# Jeton Network Pallet MatchMaker
+# Ajuna Network Pallet MatchMaker

 This is a matchmaker Substrate pallet which lives as its own crate so it can be imported into multiple runtimes.